 How to prevent users from changing profile photos in Microsoft 365

-When you set up user photos in Microsoft 365 (Office 365), they propagate through the whole Microsoft 365 tenant and apps integrated with Entra ID (Azure AD).
-This means that they are displayed in Outlook, Teams, SharePoint, and more.
-By default, any user can change their photo to anything they like.
+By default, users of Microsoft 365 apps can change their profile photos to anything they like.
 This might be a problem for admins who want to keep everything in order.
 In this article, I’ll show you why and how to block users from changing their photos in Microsoft 365.

 Why to prevent users from changing photos in Microsoft 365?

-The most important reason to lock the ability of users to change their profile photos is to ensure a unified visual identity.
+The most important reason for preventing users from changing their profile photos is to ensure a unified visual identity.
 If you don’t restrict permissions, any user can overwrite the photo that you (the admin) set up for them in Microsoft 365 to comply with your organization’s guidelines.
-When users control their profile pictures, it’s impossible to maintain the same quality across the whole organization.
-That’s why setting restrictions on user profile photo management in Microsoft 365 is crucial for many companies.
+When users are free to control their profile pictures, maintaining the same quality across the entire organization becomes difficult.
+That’s why restricting user profile photo management in Microsoft 365 is crucial for many companies.

 Where can users change their profile photo?